akellar/windows_cert_check/README.md

 Quick note on this setup: I used the Icinga Director to set up the check command and service.
 The Director makes it much easier than having to set up the check and service via the CLI.
 I would recommend, if you haven't imported the Director, that you do this and familiarize yourself prior to installing the check.

 # Roadmap:
+1. Make the setup a bit more descriptive, with some screenshots included.
+I need to spin up a lab environment at home and get everything running in order to do this.